sandhyan3/assignment2-Nidigonda/README.md

 Popularly known as the "Paradise on Earth", Jammu and Kashmir is world famous for its scenic splendour, **snow-capped mountains**, plentiful wildlife, **exquisite monuments**, hospitable people and local handicrafts.I like Jammu and kashmir because of its pleaseant environment and Mountains and its one of my favourite trip  with my family.
 ---
-# Directions to favorite place with ordered list and unordered list
+# Directions to favorite place with ordered list and unordered list.

  1. Maryville
  2. Kansas city